-g0v is an open community which provides an oppurtunity for all participants to join in the conversation on its social media posts.
-Becuase of this, g0v has established certain governance mechanisms.
+g0v is an open community which provides an opportunity for all participants to join the conversation on its social media posts.
+Because of this, g0v has established certain governance mechanisms.
 All posts are first checked by members of the community who have admin privileges.
 To learn more, please read the g0v SNS community governance document.

-g0v is a grassroots level social movement community dedicated to deepening the civic engagements and connections between social arena and citizen.
-You can find like-minded partners in the g0v community, achieve your ideas in a grassroots manner, then release the results under an opensource license, thus more people can stand on your shoudlers.
+g0v is a grassroots social movement community dedicated to deepening the civic engagements and connections between the social arena and citizens.
+You can find like-minded partners in the g0v community, achieve your ideas in a grassroots manner, and then release the results under an open-source license, letting people stand on your shoulders.

 g0v replaces "o" in gov with "0", which reimagines the role of government from scratch zero and reflects the vision from 0 to 1 of the digital natives.